netgroup/srv6-usid-linux-kernel/docs/README.md

 a normal IPv6 address (16 bytes) for a regular SRv6 segment.

-In the context of the [ROSE](https://netgroup.github.io/rose/) project, [we](#srv6-usid-linux-implementation-team) have implemented the SRv6 uSID solution in Linux..
+In the context of the [ROSE](https://netgroup.github.io/rose/) project, [we](#srv6-usid-linux-implementation-team) have implemented the SRv6 uSID solution in Linux.

 The processing of micro segments is performed by the Linux kernel, extending the current SRv6 implementation.
 The iproute2 userspace tool has been modified to support the configuration of the SRv6 uSIDs.
 The usage of the new iproute2 CLI commands is explained [here](iproute2-uSID-README.md).

 ### SRv6 uSID Linux implementation source  code

 - kernel: [https://github.com/netgroup/srv6-usid-linux-kernel](https://github.com/netgroup/srv6-usid-linux-kernel)
 - iproute2: [https://github.com/netgroup/srv6-usid-linux-iproute2](https://github.com/netgroup/srv6-usid-linux-iproute2)